docker-things/docker-things/README.md

 ### Dependencies

- - docker
+ - docker - All the apps are built in docker containers
- - git
- - bash
+ - git    - All the apps are fetched from the github docker-things organization

 --------------------------------------------------------------------------------